Soofmaax/bmsventouse.fr/README.md

 BMS Ventouse is a static, high‑performance showcase website for film/event urban logistics and safety services.
 This repository demonstrates enterprise‑grade quality for a static site: accessibility (WCAG), SEO, CI quality gate, analytics (GA4 Consent Mode), and secure delivery on Netlify.

-Built and maintained to professional standards by SmarterLogicWeb — Solutions web intelligentes, sécurisées et sur‑mesure.
+Built and maintained to professional standards by SmarterLogicWeb : solutions web intelligentes, sécurisées et sur‑mesure.

 ## ✨ Features